sabrinasaven/sabrinaplaystheharp/README.md

 Keep your replacement photos in the ratio noted above for each one so they display cleanly without cropping or letterboxing.
 Just save your own photo with the same filename (or update the `src`).
+2. Social icons
+The Socials section (`#socials` in `index.html`) currently uses the official brand logo files:
+`images/yt_icon_red_digital.png` — YouTube
+`images/Instagram_Glyph_Gradient.png` — Instagram
+`images/Facebook_Logo_Primary.png` — Facebook
+To swap in an updated or different logo file, just change the `src` (and the `width`/`height` attributes to match the new file's actual pixel dimensions, so the browser can reserve the right space before it loads).
+You don't need to resize or edit the image yourself first — every icon is displayed in a fixed 48×48 box (`.social-icon img` in `style.css`) regardless of the file's native resolution or aspect ratio, so square icons, circular icons, and wide rectangles (like YouTube's) all fit the same space automatically, with no cropping or stretching.
-2. Video (Listen section)
+3. Video (Listen section)
 Open `index.html`, find the `<iframe>` inside `#listen`, and replace `REPLACE_WITH_VIDEO_ID` with your own YouTube/Vimeo embed — or swap the `<iframe>` for a `<video>` tag pointing at a file in `video/` (an example is commented directly above it).
-3. Audio (Weddings & Events section)
+4. Audio (Weddings & Events section)
 Replace `audio/wedding-sample-placeholder.mp3` with your own track, and update the piece name / artist / arranger text next to it.
 This block (`.weddings__audio` in `index.html`) spans the full section width on desktop, and sits fifth on mobile (after the repertoire link, before Enquire Now).
-4. Links — all set in one place
+5. Links — all set in one place
 Open `script.js` and edit the `LINKS` object at the top of the file:
 ```js
 const LINKS = {